Private vs NHS sick notes: what’s the difference and which do you need?

 What is the difference between an NHS sick note and a private medical certificate?

-An NHS sick note (Med3 fit note) is the official government form issued free of charge by NHS practitioners for absences over seven days.
-It is required for Statutory Sick Pay and DWP benefit claims.
-A private medical certificate is issued by a GMC-registered doctor outside the NHS — typically for shorter absences, early employer evidence requests, or non-employment purposes such as university or insurance claims.
-Both carry clinical authority when issued by a registered doctor.
+An NHS sick note (officially called a Med3 fit note or Statement of Fitness for Work) is a free government form issued by NHS practitioners for sickness absences lasting more than seven consecutive days.
+It is the required document for Statutory Sick Pay claims and DWP benefit applications including ESA and Universal Credit.
+A private medical certificate is a signed clinical letter issued by a GMC-registered doctor outside the NHS, typically used for shorter absences, early employer evidence requests, or non-employment purposes such as university extenuating circumstances and insurance claims.
+Both documents carry clinical authority when issued by a registered doctor, but they serve different legal purposes and are not interchangeable for SSP or benefit claims.

 Can a private sick note be used for Statutory Sick Pay?

 No. Statutory Sick Pay (SSP) claims require an official NHS Med3 fit note after the first seven days of absence.
 A private medical certificate cannot be used as a substitute for SSP purposes.
-However, for absences of seven days or fewer — where SSP does not yet apply — a private certificate may satisfy your employer’s request for early medical evidence.
+However, for absences of seven days or fewer, where SSP does not apply under the self-certification rules set out in the Employment Rights Act 1996, a private certificate may satisfy your employer’s request for early medical evidence.

 Do employers have to accept a private sick note?

-There is no legal obligation for employers to accept a private medical certificate, though most do — particularly for short-term absences or early evidence requests.
-Acceptance is at the employer’s discretion and subject to their own policy.
+No. There is no legal obligation for employers to accept a private medical certificate, though most do, particularly for short-term absences or early evidence requests.
+ACAS guidance confirms that employers can accept alternative forms of medical evidence where an NHS fit note is not legally required.
+Acceptance is at the employer’s discretion and subject to their own sickness absence policy.
 If your employer specifically requires an NHS fit note, a private certificate will not substitute for it.
-Always check your employer’s sickness absence policy before proceeding.
+Always check your employer’s policy before proceeding.

 Is a private sick note from an online doctor valid?

-Yes, provided it is issued by a GMC-registered doctor following individual clinical review — not automatically generated.
-A certificate issued by a qualified UK-registered doctor carries the same professional standing regardless of whether the assessment took place in person or remotely.
-The doctor’s GMC registration number should appear on the documentation and can be verified on the GMC public register.
+Yes.
+A private sick note issued by a GMC-registered doctor following individual clinical review is valid and carries the same professional standing as one issued in person.
+The General Medical Council’s Good Medical Practice guidelines apply equally to remote and in-person consultations.
+The doctor’s GMC registration number should appear on the documentation and can be verified on the GMC public register at gmc-uk.org.

 How much does a private medical certificate cost?

-Costs vary by provider.
+Private medical certificates typically cost between £30 and £50, depending on the provider and certificate type.
 NHS fit notes are free for absences over seven days.
-For absences of seven days or fewer, NHS GP practices may charge a fee — typically £15–£30.
-Online services offering GMC-reviewed private certificates typically charge from around £30–£50 depending on the type of certificate required.
+For absences of seven days or fewer, NHS GP practices may charge a private fee for issuing a letter, typically £15 to £30, as this falls outside their NHS contract obligations.
 There is no fixed price set by any regulatory body.

 Can a private sick note be backdated?